Jummit/godot-destruction-plugin/README.md

 3. Export it as a .ojb or GLTF, import it in Godot **as a scene** and create an **instance** of this scene.
 4. Add a `Destruction` node to the **intact** node and set the `Fragmented` scene to the **fragmented** scene.
 5. Call `destroy()` to destroy the object.

+## Performance

+The plugin is only tested in very small scenes.
+It currently creates a new material for each shard, resulting in a lot of unecessary draw calls.
+It also creates the shards on the main thread by default.
+Set the thread group to separate when that becomes an issue.

 ## License